The “Jan Resolution”

 Following the April 5, 2009 public information meeting at BICS in which Trust Society Board member Jan Wells added Option F from the floor (requesting the Municipality to explore the possibility of acquiring enough funds from various levels of government to acquire all 631 acres of The Cape), council passed the “Jan Resolution” on April 20, 2009.

-Excerpt from Council Minutes:
+Excerpt from Council Minutes

 “It was Moved and Seconded That Council direct Councillors Poole and Hooper and any other interested members of Council to work with the municipal consultant Mel Turner, the Bowen Island Conservancy, The Land Conservancy of BC, The Cape Roger Curtis Trust Society, the Islands Trust Fund Board and other non-governmental land conservation and recreational park interests and interested individuals to establish options and strategies for fundraising and soliciting assistance (monetary and otherwise) with the goal of securing an agreement (based on willing seller, willing buyer) with the CRC owners for the purchase, for fair market value, of all or a portion of the CRC lands for public use as a recreational park and ecological reserve; and

 That Council direct Councillors Hooper and Poole and any other interested members of Council, together with municipal staff, to formally establish discussions with the governments of Canada, British Columbia and Metro Vancouver (including related ministries or departments, such as Parks Canada, BC Parks or Metro Vancouver Parks) to secure their support and financial assistance in purchasing, for fair market value (based on willing seller, willing buyer), all or a portion of the CRC lands for public use as a recreational park and ecological reserve;”

 Co-incidentally, Parks Canada’s future plans just happened to include a desire to create a park (or possibly more than one) close to a large urban area and it intended looking at the Howe Sound area.